GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 Data from Transport Layer => Packetizer => Processing module => Routing module(Routing Table) => Fragmentation nodule => to Data Link Layer

-Network Layer at the source: Network Layer at the source is responable for creating a packet that carries two universal addresses: a source address and a dertination address.
+Network Layer at the source: Network Layer at the source is responsible for creating a packet that carries two universal addresses: a source address and a destination address.
 If the packet is too large it is fragmented.

 <h3>At a Router:</h3>